Gauge invariant approach to nonmetricity theories and the second clock effect: Gauge symmetry, autoparallels and geodesics

 \subsection{Auto-parallels}

-In generalized Weyl space $W_4$ the ``time-like'' autoparallels are those curves along which the gauge covariant derivative of the tangent four-velocity vector ${\bf u}$, vanishes.
-Here $u^\mu=dx^\mu/ids$ are the coordinate components of ${\bf u}$ and, as long as this does not cause loss of generality, we chose the arc-length $s$ to be the affine parameter along the autoparallel curve.
-The conformal weight of the tangent vector $w({\bf u})=-1$.
+In generalized Weyl space $W_4$ the ``timelike'' autoparallels are those curves along which the gauge covariant derivative of the tangent four-velocity vector ${\bf u}$, vanishes.
+Here $u^\mu=dx^\mu/d\tau$ are the coordinate components of ${\bf u}$ and, as long as this does not cause loss of generality, we chose the proper time $\tau$ to be the affine parameter along the autoparallel curve.
+The conformal weight of the four-velocity vector $w({\bf u})=-1$.
 In other words, the autoparallel curves satisfy: